Doaa-Taha/Doaa-Taha/README.md

-- 👋 Hi, I’m @Doaa Ashraf Taha
+- 👋 Hi, I’m @Doaa Ashraf Taha.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development.
+- fun fact about me ..
+I'm a pharmacist but I want to be a web developer.